SumiSastri/nodeJs-and-server-side-javascript/README.md

 #### Project goals

 This project focuses on server-side JavaScript with Node.js.
 Certificates of completion from Linked-in Learning focusing on levelling-up server-side js.
+The project is work-in-progress - I would like to separate Express and Mongo into separate folders and work on a project that applies NodeJS skills.

 #### Certifications